Residency (medicine): Following a successful residency

 In Australia and New Zealand, it leads to eligibility for fellowship of the Royal Australasian College of Physicians, the Royal Australasian College of Surgeons, or a number of similar bodies.

 In Canada, once medical doctors successfully complete their residency program, they become eligible for certification by the Royal College of Physicians and Surgeons of Canada or the College of Family Physicians of Canada (CFPC) if the residency program was in family medicine.
 Many universities now offer "enhanced skills" certifications in collaboration with the CFPC, allowing family physicians to receive training in various areas such as emergency medicine, palliative care, maternal and child health care, and hospital medicine.
 Additionally, successful graduates of the family medicine residency program can apply to the "Clinical Scholar Program" in order to be involved in family medicine research.

 In Mexico, after finishing their residency, physicians obtain the degree of "Specialist", which renders them eligible for certification and fellowship, depending on the field of practice.

+In Nigeria, physicians are awarded the Fellowship of their respective postgraduate medical college.
+This fellowship is a prerequisite for recognition as a consultant specialist in Nigeria and many West African countries.

+Graduates may receive any of the following postgraduate qualifications:

+'FMCP', 'FMCS', 'FMCR', 'FMCPath', etc. – conferred by the National Postgraduate Medical College of Nigeria (NPMCN) depending on specialty.

+'FWACP' – Fellow of the West African College of Physicians.

+'FWACS' – Fellow of the West African College of Surgeons.

+Following award of fellowship, the Medical and Dental Council of Nigeria (MDCN) formally recognizes the individual as a specialist/consultant.

+Fellowship holders are eligible for appointment as consultant physicians, surgeons, dentists, or radiologists in teaching hospitals, federal medical centers, and tertiary institutions.

+They may also teach in universities and residency training programs or set up specialist private practices.

+Some specialties (e.g., Cardiology, Gastroenterology, Paediatric Surgery, Interventional Radiology) offer post-fellowship subspecialty training within or outside Nigeria.

+Increasingly, Nigerian-trained fellows pursue international fellowships or enroll in academic doctorate (PhD) programs, especially in research-intensive disciplines.

+The FWACP and FWACS are widely recognized across Anglophone West Africa.

+NPMCN and WACP/WACS fellowships are increasingly acknowledged in Europe, North America, and the Middle East, although individual recognition often requires equivalence assessments or registration with local medical councils (e.g., GMC in the UK).

+Many Nigerian-trained specialists have transitioned into international academic, clinical, or humanitarian roles, especially in underserved or diaspora communities.

 In South Africa, successful completion of residency leads to board certification as a specialist with the Health Professions Council and eligibility for fellowship of the Colleges of Medicine of South Africa.

 In the United States, it leads to eligibility for board certification and membership/fellowship of several specialty colleges and academies.